This deodorant stops you sweating. This bleach kills bacteria.

 The magic is in the adjectives.
 Delicious tells you how I feel about it.
 That’s fine if you know me and trust my judgement, but if I’m a big brand describing my own product you’d be right to be cynical.

-What makes it delicious is going to be the way it tantalises the senses.
-The way it looks, feels, tastes, smells or (rarely) sounds.
-So describe that instead.
-In this case, we’ve gone with the ‘feel’ words silky and flaky.
+Using sensory language in marketing is no new thing.
+What makes something delicious is going to be the way it tantalises the senses: the way it looks, feels, tastes, smells or (sometimes) sounds.
+So describe that.

 5. Break the norms